TIBCOSoftware/snappydata/docs/security/authentication_connecting_to_a_secure_cluster.md

     --passfile /home/user1/snappy/job.config
 ```
 !!!
 Note:

+	* When checking the status of a job using `snappyjob.sh status --jobid`, provide user credentials through a configuration file using the option `--passfile`

 	* Only trusted users should be allowed to submit jobs, as an untrusted user may be able to do harm through jobs by invoking internal APIs which can bypass the authorization checks.